- John Appleby made bold predictions on HANA.

 It is almost never necessary to aggregate data in HANA in advance because HANA calculates so quickly.
 HANA processes at 3bn scans/sec/core and 20m aggregations/sec/core which means 360bn scans/sec and 2.5bn aggregations/sec on a typical 120-core appliance.
 As a result it is much more efficient to calculate the information you require on demand.”

 Indexes drop if a database stores data in columns…..but many of HANA’s tables are rows based, therefore SAP would greatly miss out from having no indexes.
 Instead, SAP has chosen to recalculate indexes for rows.
 The idea of recalculating aggregates that don’t change is just a wasteful design.
 However, what Appleby is saying here is roughly true.
-The false part is that Appleby is presenting this very weak design as if it is revolutionary.
+The false part is that Appleby is presenting this fragile design as if it is revolutionary.
 We covered aggregates in the article Is Hasso Plattner and SAP Correct About Database Aggregates?

 Is SAP HANA a Big Data Platform?